5 Fights That Could Sell a Million Pay-Per-Views Without Mayweather or Pacquiao

-Sergio Martinez, left, takes on Julio Cesar Chavez Jr.
+Sergio Martinez vs. Julio Cesar Chavez Jr. 2

 After their first thrilling battle nearly ended in a come-from-behind knockout and sold 475,000 PPV buys, according to Boxing Scene, it's inevitable that not only will there be a rematch, but it'll be highly lucrative.